 Sometimes a book gets broken when it is loved too much.
-My grand-daughter loved her first Bible and read it almost every day.
-She was less than 5 years old at the time, but she had been taught not to treat books badly.
+My granddaughter loved her first Bible and read it almost every day.
+She was less than five years old at the time, but she had been taught not to treat books badly.
 Her librarian grandmother made sure of that!
-But sometimes general loving wear and tear result in the need for repairs no matter how careful we are.
+But sometimes, general loving wear and tear resulting in the need for repairs no matter how careful we are.

 Here are the supplies that you will need to easily mend a book's spine: